Green Library Special Collections: The magic of medieval manuscripts

 Demonstrating even greater levels of sophistication than penwork is the use of a historiated initial and illumination.
 On verso, the prominent and colorful initial ‘D’ (Diligite) is depicted in earthy hues of brown, blue and orange that contrast with a gilded background.
 With its impressive appearance, gilding signified that the recipient had paid a considerable amount for this manuscript.
 Alternatively, if the manuscript had been a gift, gilding may have persuaded the recipient to generously compensate the bearer.

-Throughout my research, it was difficult to fathom that the text I was openly studying at my library table had been painstakingly created during the Norman conquest — a time when the English language was still undergoing fundamental changes, writing was metamorphosing into an instrument of power and castles were being built across the English landscape as symbols of domination.
+Throughout my research, it was difficult to fathom that the text I was openly studying at my library table had been painstakingly created during the aftermath of the Norman conquest — a time when the English language was still undergoing fundamental changes, writing was metamorphosing into an instrument of power and castles were being built across the English landscape as symbols of domination.

 To enhance the process of lectio divina and the attainment of the essential truths of the wisdom literature, the medieval reader would find it useful to follow a variety of visual aids to better understand and interpret the text.
 Much in the way that these visual attributes once helped the medieval reader, analyzing the motivations behind these features, including the script, use of color, reading aids, decoration and marginal glosses, offers a critical lens into the intended purpose of the manuscript while revealing illuminating information about both the scribe and the world in which he lived.